 Through this course, students will:

-- Develop the ability to think critically about the strengths and limitations of quantitative information;
+- Develop the ability to think critically about quantitative information;

-- Evaluate numerical information displayed in graphs, tables, diagrams;
+- Display numerical information in graphs, tables, diagrams;

-- Create logical arguments supported by quantitative evidence.
+- Construct arguments supported by evidence and data.

 - Produce approximately 25 pages of polish, revised writing;